JimDesu/basis-lang/spec.md

 ### G.2 Mode of a Resolved Name

-A binding in a scope carries a mode &mdash; READ, CREATE, UPDATE, or DISPOSE &mdash; fixed by its declaration.
+A binding in a scope carries a mode &mdash; READ, CREATE, UPDATE, DISPOSE, or DIRECT &mdash; fixed by its declaration.
 A use site is a bare name with no marker (A.2), so resolution proceeds by name alone: the name resolves to a binding (G.4), and the mode governing that use is the mode recorded on the binding found.

 There is thus no matching of marker shapes at a use site, and no way for one name to denote different-moded bindings in a single scope: a name is bound at most once per scope (G.3), and its one binding fixes its mode.
 A nested scope may rebind the name at a different mode (shadowing, G.10); resolution still returns a single binding, the innermost one in scope.